axelrogg/axelrogg.github.io/_posts/2024-07-27-lu-factorization-oversimplified.md

 \end{bmatrix}
 $$

-Say that we perform the matrix multiplication from the equation above, then A would be
+If we perform the matrix multiplication from the equation above, then $A$ becomes

 $$
 A =